 Self-compassion helped her accept herself and her struggles.

 “I was very harsh and critical of myself which was not the best place to start accepting myself.
 The main reason being I was forcing myself into the successful mode the society defined: get a decent job and have a family at a specific time.
 Not everyone fits into this mode!”

-Self-compassion or being kind to yourself especially in rough times is such an important step to help you overcome challenges or feeling lost in 20s.
+Self-compassion especially in rough times is such an important step to help you overcome challenges or feeling lost in 20s.

 Acknowledging where you are at this point of your life, and not trying to be someone you know you’re not, is a form of surrendering.
 It is accepting that you can’t control everything and that’s okay.